Homeism/-pkmn-chonk/README.md

 ## Usage

-This library is built to be *very* similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, so mu
+This library is built to be *very* similar to Apple's [`CryptoKit`](https://developer.apple.com/documentation/cryptokit) framework, so much of the documentation there also applies t